-Faculty members teaching a full-load Fall and Spring semesters should set aside a minimum of ten hours per week for student conferences spread over a minimum of three days per week.
-Faculty members teaching summer sessions should set aside a minimum of five hours per course for student conferences.
-Deans have the discretion to adjust office hours for special circumstances upon faculty request.
-The faculty member's office hours and teaching schedule should be posted on his/her office door.
+Faculty members teaching a full-load should set aside a minimum of ten hours per week for student conferences.
+The faculty member's office hours and teaching schedule should be posted on his/her door.
 Office hours should also be available online as part of the faculty member's syllabus.